thinkb4/a-walk-in-react/README.md

   - Events
       - Listening to event handlers
-  - Custom React Hooks
+  - React Custom Hooks
       - What are they
       - How to create them
       - How to use them
   - Debugging React apps
-      - Error messages
-      - React Devtools
+      - React DevTools

 ## DAY 8